-MYEL earnings are always calculated on an annual basis, even if your grant or scholarship period is shorter than one year, while your insurance premiums and the amount of pension you accrue are based on the actual insurance period.
+MYEL earnings are always calculated on an annual basis, even if your grant period is shorter than one year, while your insurance premiums and the amount of pension you accrue are based on the actual insurance period.

 Further information about annual earnings: Annual earnings.